kyryloliinyk/design_patterns_in_ruby/README.md

 ### Quick-and-Dirty Strategies with Proc

 You can look at a strategy as a lump of executable code that knows how to do something — format text, for example — and is wrapped up in an object.
 This should sound familiar because it is also a good description of a Proc — a chunk of code wrapped in an object.

+## 3. Observer Pattern

+The Observer pattern allows you to build components that know about the activities of other components without having to tightly couple everything together in an unmanageable mess of code-flavored spaghetti.
+By creating a clean interface between the source of the news (the observable object) and the consumer of that news (the observers), the Observer pattern moves the news without tangling things up.

+Most of the work in implementing the Observer pattern occurs in the subject or observable class.
+In Ruby, we can factor that mechanism out into either a superclass or (more likely) a module.
+The interface between observer and observable can be a complex as you like, but if you are building a simple observer maybe standard ‘observer’ module will be fine.

+Most of the problems that come up in using the Observer pattern revolve around the frequency and timing of the updates.
+Sometimes the sheer volume of updates can be a problem.
+For example, an observer might register with a subject, unaware that the subject is going to spew out thousands of updates each second.
+The subject class can help with all of this by avoiding broadcasting redundant updates.

 ## 4. Composite Pattern